Graduate Students

 carritt@live.unc.edu

 Carrington is a graduate student dually enrolled in the Clinical and Social Psychology programs at UNC.
 Prior to being a graduate student, she worked as an undergraduate research assistant in the Carolina SNH lab while obtaining a B.A. in Psychology at UNC.
 Carrington’s graduate research combines clinical psychology and social neuroscience approaches to address the physiological and neural mechanisms through which racism-related stress confers risk for poorer mental health and psychopathology among racial/ethnic minorities.
+Carrington is currently on internship in the McLean Hospital/Harvard Medical School Doctoral Internship program.
 (Pronouns: she/her/hers).

 Carrington Merritt’s Google Scholar Page